-Classes of shares available R-Class accumulation shares, R-Class income shares S-Class income shares, S-Class accumulation shares M-Class income shares, M-Class accumulation shares Currency of denomination Sterling Initial price of shares £1.00 Minimum initial investment £100,000,000 for R-Class shares £1,000 for S-Class shares Manager's discretion for M-Class Minimum subsequent investment £500 Minimum withdrawal None as long as minimum holding remains Minimum holding £1,000 for R-Class shares £1,000 for S-Class shares Manager's discretion for M-Class ACD's initial charge There is no initial charge for the S-Class and M-Class ACD's annual management charge Maximum 2%; current: R-Class accumulation shares 1.5% R-Class income shares 1.5% S-Class accumulation shares 0.5% S-Class income shares 0.5% M-Class income shares 0.75% M-Class accumulation shares 0.75% Charged to capital Valuation points Noon on each dealing day Distribution dates 31 August, 30 November (final), 28 February, 31 May (interim)
+Classes of shares available S-Class income shares S-Class accumulation shares Currency of denomination Sterling Initial price of shares £1.00 Minimum initial investment £1,000 for S-Class shares Minimum subsequent investment £500 Minimum withdrawal None as long as minimum holding remains Minimum holding £1,000 for S-Class shares ACD's initial charge Maximum 5%; current: Accumulation shares 0% Income shares 0% There is no initial charge ACD's annual management charge Maximum 2%; current: S-Class accumulation shares 0.5% S-Class income shares 0.5% Charged to capital Valuation points Noon on each dealing day Distribution dates 31 August, 30 November (final), 28 February, 31 May (interim)

-Rathbone Multi-Asset Enhanced Growth Portfolio
+Rathbone Multi-Asset Strategic Income Portfolio

-The objective of the fund is to deliver a greater total return than the CPI measure of inflation + 5%, after fees, over any rolling five-year period by investing with our Liquidity, Equity-Type Risk and Diversifiers (LED) framework.
-The fund aims to deliver this return with no more volatility than that of the FTSE Developed stock market index.
+The objective of the fund is to deliver an income of 3% or more each year.
+We also aim to deliver a greater total return than the CPI measure of inflation + 3%, after fees, over any rolling five-year period by investing with our Liquidity Equity Diversifiers (LED) framework.
+The fund aims to deliver this return with no more than two-thirds of the volatility of the FTSE Developed stock market index.